mtcute/docs/guide/topics/peers.md

 ## Incomplete peers

-In some rare cases, mtcute may not be able to immediately provide you with complete information about a user/chat (see [min constructors](https://core.telegram.org/api/min) in MTProto docs).
+In some cases, mtcute may not be able to immediately provide you with complete information about a user/chat (see [min constructors](https://core.telegram.org/api/min) in MTProto docs).

-This currently only happens for `msg.sender` field for non-bot accounts in chats larger than 40k members, so if you're only ever going to work with bots, you can safely ignore this section.
+This currently only seems to happen for `msg.sender` and `msg.chat` fields for non-bot accounts in large chats, so if you're only ever going to work with bots, you can safely ignore this section (for now?).

 ::: tip
 Complete peers ≠ [full peers](https://ref.mtcute.dev/classes/_mtcute_core.highlevel_client.TelegramClient.html#getFullChat)!